SOCIAL ENTERPRISE IS THE HEART OF WHAT WE DO

 Even in a place like Rotorua where "everyone mountain bikes" it's easily missed that the demographic enjoying the experience is often quite narrow.
 Share the Ride makes it possible to reach out further into the wider community cultivating growth at the real grassroots.
 It not only shares the simple pleasures mountain biking can provide, but also means kids have the means to pedal their way to school and leisure activities, encouraging alternate carbon free forms of transportation.
 Cycling as a physical activity also provides children with an enjoyable form of physical fitness that not only helps develop motor skills, but when they ride with others, much needed social skills as well.

-Since 2015, the MDA Experiences team have worked with over 50 families to Share the Ride and look forward to bringing even more people in the mountain bike community.
+Since 2015, the MDA Experiences team have worked with over 50 families to Share the Ride and look forward to bringing even more people in to the mountain bike community.

 SHARE THE RIDE WITH WHANAU